How did panic attack look like?

 B12 can be given in different forms that are either as an injection (called cyanocobalamin injections) or as a nasal spray by an integrative physician or oral supplementation.

 your doctors typically administer injections in doses of 1,000 micro-grams.
 Initially, an injection cycle of eight to 10 administrations over the first two to three months is recommended, followed by a decrease in the frequency once you have achieved a therapeutic effect.

-The oral supplementation with vitamin B12 is safe, efficient, and inexpensive.
-Most multivitamin pills often contains 100 to 200 micro-grams of the cyanocobalamin form of B12.
+Oral supplementation with vitamin B12 is safe, efficient, and inexpensive.
+Most multivitamin pills often contain 100 to 200 micro-grams of the cyanocobalamin form of B12.

 The actual absorption of B12 is a problem with supplements; therefore, to increase absorption, B12 should be taken along with the other B vitamins.

 Vitamin B6 is also called with the names sold pyridoxal, pyridoxamine, pyridoxine hydrochloride, and pyridoxal-5-phosphate and these are found in oral supplements and liquid drops.

 Adults ages 19 to 50 years require 1.3 mg of B6 daily.
 Women 51 years and older require 1.5 mg daily.
 Pregnant and breastfeeding women require 1.9 mg daily.